LadyMisticus/kep-hack/README.md

 * GIGAFLARE | Dragon | 100 BP | 84.5 Acc | 30.1% chance to burn.
 * OUTRAGE | Dragon | 120 BP | 99.6 Acc | Thrash-like.
 * DRAGONBREATH | Dragon | 60 BP | 99.6 Acc | 10.1% chance to paralyze.

+## New TMs
+This branch replaces some TMs with the new moves and distributes them amongst the cast; these can be obtained in the Cinnabar Lab, where Metronome is usually obtained.
+* TM04 Shadow Ball (replaces Whirlwind)
+* TM09 Headbutt (replaces Take Down)
+* TM12 Pollinate (replaces Water Gun)
+* TM20 Megaflare (replaces Rage)
+* TM34 Rock Throw (replaces Bide, now given by Brock)
+* TM36 Smart Strike (replaces Selfdestruct)
+* TM40 Draining Kiss (replaces Skull Bash)
+* TM41 Tombstoner (replaces Softboiled)
+* TM42 Sludge Bomb (replaces Dream Eater)
+* TM43 Brutal Swing (replaces Sky Attack)
+* TM46 Flamethrower (replaces Psywave)
+Sabrina now gives a Psychic TM, while Mr. Psychic now gives you Tombstoner (you DO want that, right?).

+Any Pokemon that loses a move as a result of this change gains it as a Tradeback move, considering the base branch such.

 ## Explanation
 As you've very likely observed, Dragon, Bug, and Ghost now have actual moves.
 Their type matchups aren't changed, so let's have minor explanations.